RalphBenedictSSabandal/Final-Project/README.md

 - The topics covered in this activity are HTML Basics, Web Design and Layout, and Intro to CSS.
 - https://github.com/RalphBenedictSSabandal/Final-Project

 NOTE: Quote on quote "real" images and reviews of my product are NOT real.
 They are there for the purpose of the project.
+Also, home.html is the homepage while sub.html is the second webpage.